0xastro/Cognitive-Radio-Network/README.md

-## This project is Delievered as a Undergraduate Thesis in Canadian International College -CIC-
+## This project is Delievered as a Graduation Thesis to Canadian International College -CIC-
 ###### ADDED
 + Predictive scenario involving 2 nodes Demo
 + Documentation of Project